-Our operations are subject to all operating hazards and risks normally incidental to handling, storing and transporting and otherwise providing customers with combustible liquids such as propane and home heating oil.
+Our operations are subject to all operating hazards and risks normally incidental to handling, storing, transporting and otherwise providing customers with combustible liquids such as propane and home heating oil.
 As a result, we may be a defendant in various legal proceedings and litigation arising in the ordinary course of business.
 We maintain insurance policies with insurers in amounts and with coverages and deductibles as we believe are reasonable.
 However, there can be no assurance that this insurance will be adequate to protect us from all material expenses related to potential future claims for personal and property damage or that these levels of insurance will be available in the future at economical prices.
 In addition, the occurrence of an explosion, whether or not we are involved, may have an adverse effect on the public's desire to use our products.

-We Are Dependent on Principal Suppliers and Carriers, Increasing the Risk of an Interruption in Supply That Might Result In a Loss of Revenues and/or Customers
+We Are Dependent on Principal Suppliers and Carriers, Increasing the Risk of an Interruption in Supply That Might Result in a Loss of Revenues and/or Customers

-During fiscal year 2000, 14% of our propane purchases in the Midwest were purchased on the spot market from various Mont Belvieu, Texas sources, 34% of our propane purchases were from three refineries in Illinois, Kentucky and Michigan owned by Marathon Ashland Petroleum, LLC and 13% were purchased from three refineries in Illinois and Indiana owned by Amoco Canada Marketing Group.
+During fiscal year 2001, 37% of our propane purchases in the Midwest were purchased on the spot market from various Mont Belvieu, Texas sources, 21% of our propane purchases were from a refinery in Kentucky owned by MarkWest Hydrocarbon, Inc. and 9% were purchased from a refinery in Illinois owned by BP Canada Energy Marketing Corporation.
+Collectively, our fiscal 2001 propane purchases were purchased from over 20 sources.
 Although we believe that alternative sources of propane are readily available, if we are unable to purchase propane from our usual sources, the failure to obtain alternate sources at competitive prices and on a timely basis could have a material adverse effect on our business.

 Historically, a substantial portion of the propane we purchase has originated in Mont Belvieu, Texas and has been shipped to us through a major common carrier pipeline.
-Any significant interruption in the service at Mont

-Belvieu or on the common carrier pipeline could have a material adverse effect on our business.
+Any significant interruption in the service at Mont Belvieu or on the common carrier pipeline could have a material adverse effect on our business.